 EnvisAGE is a discussion journal edited by Age Cymru which explores issues affecting older people.
-In this, our eleventh edition, we look at the concept of age friendly Wales.
+In this, our twelfth edition, we shine a spotlight on tackling loneliness and social isolation among older people.

 We've invited experts from across the UK and also the U.S. to contribute articles to share their expertise and good practice towards reducing loneliness and social isolation among older people.

 Christopher Williams of Age Cymru sets the scene and relates the voices of older people who have shared their experiences with us as part of our No one should have no one campaign.

 Dr Deborah Morgan of the Centre for Innovative Ageing at Swansea University considers the risk factors associated with loneliness and social isolation in later life and the impact on older people.